baubadil/elisso/README.md

     libpcre must be somewhere where the linker can find it.
 On Gentoo it seems to be installed pretty much by default, on Debian you need "libpcre3-dev".

-Run "kmk" in the elisso source root directory to build. "kmk" is the make utility of kBuild.
-"kmk BUILD_TYPE=debug" will create a debug build instead of a release build.

-There is no configuration presently, nor is there any install.
-After building, you will find the executable under out/linux.amd64/{release|debug}/stage/bin/elisso.
+ 4) elisso uses gtkmm for C++ GTK development.
+It seems to need the current stable version 3.22, so that's what the configure script tests for.
+Stock Debian jesse ships with 3.14, and compile fails with that.

 ## Hacking the GtkIconView

 Note that currently {include|src}/x-gtk contain a heavily edited copy of the GtkIconView control from GTK+ 3.22 (and gtkmm bindings as well).
 The code is functionally identical to the GTK IconView control but with edits to try and fix the performance bottlenecks therein with folders that have more than a few hundred files.
 The replacement control has the same API but is called XGtkIconView to avoid conflicts.
-Depending on whether USE_XICONVIEW is defined at compile time in include/elisso/elisso.h, either the stock GtkIconView or the improved XGtkIconView control is used.

-Its still slightly buggy.
+If you run `./configure --enable-xiconview`, elisso build and use the replacement IconView, which is both faster and buggier.
+Otherwise the stock GTK icon view is used.

 Eventually I will port the changes that actually made a speed difference back to GTK+ 3.22 and supply a patch.

 Enjoy!